jmargrove/Renamer/README.md

 ## Description

 This project is a file formatter build with python and converted into a binary.
-Nothing fancy it simply takes a standard file name and converts it to kebab-case_yyMMdd.
+Nothing fancy it simply takes a standard file name and converts it to kebab-case_yyMMdd....

 ## Rational